 When the vulnerabilities discovered from the level 1 auditing of the entire system are patched, we move onto level 2.
 This will include testing the system again to find out if the patches and fixes have worked out fine.
 It will also cover new vulnerabilities that may have popped up and anything else that was missed.

 After verifying that everything has gone according to plan, the CERT-IN Security Certificate is issued.
-There will be supporting documentation along with the certificate and compliance reports that your customers and/or partners could request for.
+There will be supporting documentation along with the certificate and compliance reports that your customers and/or partners could request.

 The CERT-IN department under the Government of India deals with a variety of topics related to cybersecurity.
 As such, gaining certification from such reputed organizations will definitely increase the security barriers of your organization.
 In fact, in some cases, it is mandatory to obtain a CERT-IN certificate for legal reasons.
 However, the testing process is delicate and needs to be handled by certified auditors with adequate expertise.
-Issues arise that may compromise the system permanently, and the right steps need to be taken in such situations.
+Astra Security is empanelled by CERT-In for providing information security auditing service.
+Issues that may compromise the system can be detected and the right steps can be taken to address and remedy them.